walkerdb/galactic_odometer/README.md

 # galactic_odometer
+A weekend project to play around with Flask.

-A flask-based web app that displays how far a person has traveled through space since they were born, based on data from [this article](http://www.astrosociety.org/edu/publications/tnl/71/howfast.html).
+Displays how far a person has traveled through space since they were born, based on data from [this article](http://www.astrosociety.org/edu/publications/tnl/71/howfast.html).

 See a live instance here: [galacticodometer.herokuapp.com](https://galacticodometer.herokuapp.com)